cel-esx/EGL314_TeamB/README.md

 The **main objective** of the game is to successfully complete all 4 levels to upgrade the weapon before running out of lives and time
 * **Beat the Clock:** Every stage is bound by a strict countdown timer.
 If the timer hits zero before you match the required gestures / shadows, you fail the stage and will have to restart

+[Show timer]

 * **Progressive Co-Op:** As you advance through the game, you realise that eventually both players must follow the same target gestures shown on the screen

+[Show that the target from 4 becomes to 1 for all]

 * **The 3-Life Rule:** You begin your journey with 3 lives.
 If you fail a stage, you lose a life and are sent back to the start of the stage.
 Losing all lives results in a Game Over

+[Show the hearts]

-* **The Ultimate Test:** Completing Level 3 unlocks the shadow Upgrading Round.
-Both player have to use 1 of their hands to form a shadow and must survive 3 of such rounds in order to finish the game.
+* **The Ultimate Test:** Completing Level 3 unlocks the shadow charging round.
+Both player have to use 1 of their hands to form a shadow and must survive 3 of such rounds in order to finish the game

+[Put the video]

 ---
 # How To Play?
 * **Position:** Stand at the spotlight in front of the laptop's webcam, ensuring both player's left and right hands are fully visible in the frame
 [pic of spotlight infront of laptop]

-* **Start the Game:** Both players are requireed to show their palms to begin the upgrading sequence
+* **Start the Game:** Both players are required to show their palms to begin the upgrading sequence

+[Show homescreen]

 * **Replicate the Runes:** Look at the active gesture boxes displayed on the screen.
 Physically mirror the exact left and right hand shapes using your own hands for levels 1-3

 * **Charge the Bar:** Once you match the target gestures, hold the positions steady.
 A green "Charging" progress bar will appear—maintain the pose for 2 seconds to complete the stage

+[Show that the progress bar is climbing up]

 * **Watch the Magic:** As you successfully progress or trigger game states, watch and listen as the script instantly changes your real-world room environment via theater tech integrations (grandMA3 lighting and Reaper + L-ISA audio)
+[Show lighting cues]

 * **Team Bonding Challenge:** Upon passing level 3, player need to repoisiton themselves to where the spotlight is showing. [pic of spotlight infront of webcam] Each players need to use only 1 hand and they have to work together in order to replicate the gesture shown on the screen
-[Pic ]
+[Pic of the video]

 ---
 ## How to Set up